VladimirFokow/ElasticSearch-quickStart-with-Python-API/README.md

-# Introduction to using the Elasticsearch Python client: <br /> https://elasticsearch-py.readthedocs.io/
+# Introduction to the Elasticsearch Python client: <br /> https://elasticsearch-py.readthedocs.io/

 (unofficial) <br />
-(warning: I could mix up the commands of ElasticSearch versions 7 and 8)
+(warning: commands of Elasticsearch versions 7 and 8 could be both blended in here, but I mainly tried to use v.
+8)

 <br />